TiberiusNemesis/codebound/Computer Science/Algorithms/Sorting/insertion sort.md

 Therefore, with each pass, the sorted portion gets "rebuilt" with more elements being inserted at the correct position.

-This algorithm has a worst-case and average-case scenario of O(n²), i.e. quadratic runtime.
+This [algorithm](Computer%20Science/Algorithms/algorithm.md) has a worst-case and average-case scenario of O(n²), i.e. quadratic aka [logarithmic runtime](Computer%20Science/Asymptotic%20Notation/Common%20Runtimes/logarithmic%20runtime.md).
 It does perform quite well on small datasets or nearly-sorted arrays, however.

 ## Sources